vazerazer/database-AV1/wiki/profilarr-setup.md

 author: santiagosayshey
 created: 2025-03-01
 tags: [home, wiki, setup, install]
+blurb: Comprehensive setup and usage guide for Profilarr.
 ---

 Profilarr is a **custom format / quality profile management tool** that acts as a middleman between a configuration database and your radarr/sonarr installations.
 It automatically: